 Skip to Content

-Academic and community engagement center at UNC-Chapel Hill offering support and resources for American Indians.
+Academic and community engagement center at UNC-Chapel Hill offering support and resources centering American Indian scholars and American Indian scholarship.

-A space to share and support the unique experiences and challenges of being a graduate student of color at UNC.
+This group provides a space that centers the unique experiences and challenges of being a graduate student of color at UNC-Chapel Hill.

 Typically, this group recruits new members at the beginning of the semester.
 If that time has passed, you can still ask and express interest.